The Navigatorby Synthiam

 How Do You Use This

 This skill is a navigation renderer and movement planner.
 This means it can build a map from participating sensor data and control the robot by navigating it to specified locations.
-In order to get sensor data, other skills must be loaded that are compatible.
-In this quick example, we'll simply use the Intel Realsense T265 in combination with this skill...
+To get sensor data, other skills must be loaded that are compatible.
+In this quick example, we'll use the Intel Realsense T265 in combination with this skill...

 1) Connect your Intel RealSense T265 to the computer's USB port